 Use the preacher pad for cable bicep curls, workout your legs with a padded leg developer, or focus on your back with a multi-angle lat pulldown bar.

-You get up to 150lbs of resistance using a weight pin that could be set in various positions to add or decrease weight.
+You get up to 150lbs of resistance using a weight pin set in various positions to add or decrease weight.

-Comparatively, this equipment offers more weight resistance to work with than Bowflex and could be suitable for those whose primary motive is strength training.
+Comparatively, this equipment offers more weight resistance to work with than Bowflex and can be suitable for those whose primary motive is strength training.